How do I set up my Small Group Communities?

 - Mark your Leaders, Key contacts, and Hosts

-4. Assign Permissions for each Community
+4. Assign Permissions to users in each Community

 - Tiles Required: Permissions